 - A physical act refers to the use of force to produce a physical movement. - A verbal act is performed for the purpose of communication through the medium of words.
 It can be spoken or written. - A non-verbal act is performed for the purpose of communication without the use of words or physical contact.
-Non-verbal acts occur through facial expressions, gestures, body language, tone of voice and other physical indications of mood, attitude and approbation as well as via visuals. - A sexual act refers to contact or non-contact actions that involve sexual organs or references to sexual organs or other body parts used for sexual activities.
+Non-verbal acts occur through facial expressions, gestures, body language, tone of voice and other physical indications of mood, attitude and approbation as well as via visuals. - An act of a sexual nature is a physical, verbal or nonverbal conduct that involves any part of the body used for sexual activity or references to sexuality, and has a sexual intent or connotation.